doanhandonly/RAD-CSE151A-Project/README.md

 | test  |             0.126845 |              0.198613 |  0.0857167 |
 | train |             0.126557 |              0.198473 |  0.0878153 |

 We will now interpret the above metrics in more detail.
-We start with the `mean_absolute_error`, which tells us that on average our predicted rating is 0.19 off for both the test and train cases.
+We start with the `mean_absolute_error`, which tells us that on average our predicted rating is `0.19` off for both the test and train cases.
 The similarity between these values tell us that our model has not overfitted, but the large values (considering review ratings go from 0 to 5 only) show us that the model is not very good.

 Same can be said for our `mean_squared_error`.
 We note that its value is smaller than the `mean_absolute_error`, which makes sense as it is roughly the square root of the `mean_absolute_error`.

 The `r2_score` however tells a very interesting story.
 The `r2_score` is a correlation metric that goes from 0 to 1, where 0 implies no correlation and 1 is identical correlation.
-Our low value of 0.08 tells us that despite the large number of features, we still have not effectively represented the data.
+Our low value of `0.08` tells us that despite the large number of features, we still have not effectively represented the data.
 This makes sense - it is very hard to even describe in words what would make one AirBnb listing more highly rated than the other.
 However, this also gives us plenty of room to improve in our second model.

 ### First Model on Fitting Graph
 [Back to table of contents](#table-of-contents)

-Based on our relatively high MSE, and generally almost identical test and train MSE, MAE, and r2, it is safe to say that our model is not that far along the fitting graph.
+Based on our relatively high `MSE`, and generally almost identical test and train `MSE`, `MAE`, and `r2`, it is safe to say that our model is not that far along the fitting graph.
 In other words, our model has not overfitted the data since we see very similar values between the test and train metrics.
 This is very good for us, as there is much room to add more model complexity - such as by adding more features, or changing to a more complex model - and improve the metrics in our second, better model.

 ### Model Improvements
 [Back to table of contents](#table-of-contents)

-Our results are not ideal, we have a relatively high MSE and MAE, and our r^2 score isn't where we would like it to be.
+Our results are not ideal, we have a relatively high `MSE` and `MAE`, and our `r^2` score isn't where we would like it to be.
 This is unfortunate as we were hoping for better results, however, the good part of this is that firstly, we can be pretty confident that we are not overfitting the data and secondly, we have a lot of room for improvement both for our models, and for our machine learning skills as we this will allow us to further develop/apply the things that we are learning in this class to improve our model.

 Here are some ways in which we may be able to improve our model:
 - Increasing the number of features